ga-curriculum/java-installfest-early-2025/ubuntu/README.md

 ### Set the default project SDK

-With a new project open, select the ☰ menu in the upper left corner of the project window, which will reveal the **File** option.
-Find the **New Projects Setup** option and then choose **Structure...**.
-This is shown in the screenshot below.
+With a new project open, Select the ☰ menu in the upper left corner of the project window, which will reveal the menu bar.
+Select the **File** option.
+Find the **New Projects Setup** option and then choose **Structure...**.This is shown in the screenshot below.

 ![The structure... option in the File menu.](./assets/intellij-new-project-structure.png)